bravelion040-lab/M2/README.md

 ## ALGORITHM:

-1. Input two numbers, say num1 and num2, from the user.
+1. Input two numbers, say n1 and n2, from the user.
-2. Create a function add(int a, int b) that:
+2. Create a function add(int num1, int num2) that:
      Takes two integers as arguments.
      Returns the sum of the two numbers.
-3. Create a function subtract(int a, int b) that:
+3. Create a function subtract(int num1, int num2) that:
      Takes two integers as arguments.
      Returns the difference of the two numbers.
-4. Call the add function with num1 and num2 and store the result in sum.
+4. Call the add function with n1 and n2 and store the result in sum.
-5. Call the subtract function with num1 and num2 and store the result in diff.
+5. Call the subtract function with n1 and n2 and store the result in diff.
 6. Print the sum and diff.

 ## PROGRAM: